-High-flying Tribute: Honoring Major Billy Hall’s 82 Years of Being a Marine
+High-flying Tribute: Honoring Major Billy Hall’s 82 years of being a Marine

-Retired U.S. Marine Corps and Army veteran Maj.
-Billy Hall gazes upon the California coastline during an honor flight in a UH-1Y Venom with Marine Light Attack Helicopter Squadron (HMLA) 267, Marine Aircraft Group 39, 3rd Marine Aircraft Wing, California, Nov.
+A U.S. Marine Corps UH-1Y Venom with Marine Light Attack Helicopter Squadron (HMLA) 267, Marine Aircraft Group 39, 3rd Marine Aircraft Wing, prepares for takeoff with retired U.S. Marine Corps and Army veteran Maj.
+Billy Hall for an honor flight at Marine Corps Air Station Camp Pendleton, California, Nov.
 11, 2023.
-Hall celebrated the 82nd anniversary of his Marine Corps Recruit Training graduation by flying with the Marines of HMLA-267.
+The 97-year-old veteran of World War II, Korea, and Vietnam celebrated the 82nd Anniversary of his Marine Corps Recruit Training graduation by flying with the Marines of HMLA-267.
 (U.S. Marine Corps photo by Sgt.
 Sean Potter)

 |Date Taken: